WordPress Interactive Map Plugin (CMML) + Custom Fields - Use Case - Building a Location and Store Locator Tool

 What Are Custom Fields?

 Custom Fields are smart and flexible ways to categorize your locations.
-They can be of three types: single-line text, multiple line text, and 5-grade scale.
+They can be of 8 types:

 Use Examples